r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

-the case of `Makevars` (and `Makefile`) files, it is preferred to created a copy with `.ucrt` extensions instead of `.win`. `Makevars.ucrt` (`Makefile.ucrt`) will take precedence over `Makevars.win` (`Makefile.win`) in this experimental build of R.
+the case of `Makevars` (and `Makefile`) files, it is preferred to created a copy with `.ucrt` extensions instead of `.win`. `Makevars.ucrt` (`Makefile.ucrt`) will take precedence over `Makevars.win` (`Makefile.win`) in this experimental build of R. Similarly, `configure.ucrt` and `cleanup.ucrt` take precedence over `configure.win` and `cleanup.win`.

 Test the package: